rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 YANG tree diagrams provide a concise representation of a YANG module and SHOULD be included to help readers understand YANG module structure.
 If the complete tree diagram for a module becomes long (more than 2 pages, typically), the diagram SHOULD be split into several smaller diagrams (a.k.a subtrees).
 For the reader's convenience, a subtree should fit within a page.
-If the complete tree diagram is too long (more than 5 pages, typically) even with groupings unexpanded ({{Section 2.2 of ?RFC8340}}), the authors SHOULD NOT include it in the document.
-A stable pointer to retrieve the full tree MAY be included.
+If the complete tree diagram is too long (more than 5 pages, typically) even with groupings unexpanded ({{Section 2.2 of ?RFC8340}}), the authors SHOULD NOT include it in the main document.
+Instead, authors MAY consider the following options:

+* Provide only a stable pointer to retrieve the full tree.
+The full tree is thus not provided at all.
+* Include a note about how to generate the full tree.
+* A combination of the first and second bullets.
+* Include the full tree in an appendix.

 The document SHOULD include the following note if the full tree is not included: